Cathleen Miller: Biography

 Cathleen Miller was born in the United States but has traveled widely in pursuit of research, adventure, and experience.
 "She has interviewed diplomats and heads of state on five continents, patients in an Addis Ababa Hospital, rape camp survivors in Kosovo, and midwives in the mountains of East Timor.
 Her work sometimes places her in strange circumstances, for example cruising St. Petersburg in a Winnebago to interview prostitutes, and running down a Brazilian mountain at midnight fleeing bandits."

-Miller earned her MFA in Creative Writing from Pennsylvania State University in 1997 and taught Creative Writing at San Jose State University for many years.
+Miller earned her MFA in Creative Writing from Pennsylvania State University in 1997.
+She was a professor in Creative Writing, specializing in Creative Nonfiction at San Jose State University from 2004 until her retirement in 2020.
+At San Jose State University, she also served as the editor-in-chief of Reed Magazine.

 In 2018 she was named the Distinguished Chair of the Humanities at the University of Manchester and taught in their Creative Writing program while a Fulbright Scholar.

 Miller co-founded Wild Writing Women, a group of women writers who travel worldwide and come together to write their stories of adventure.
 She was also a member of the Bay Area Travel Writers organization.
 Her work has appeared in many magazines and newspapers in the United States, including the San Francisco Chronicle, The Washington Post, Chicago Tribune, and Los Angeles Times.